 1 Top brands at La Roca Village

-Travel on the La Roca Village Shopping Express® daily tour from central Barcelona and enjoy exclusive benefits including a VIP Savings Card for an additional 10% off on your purchases at the boutiques. www.LaRocaVillage.com/shoppingexpress
+Travel to the Village from central Barcelona on the Shopping Express®, La Roca Village’s dedicated coach service, and enjoy exclusive benefits including a VIP Savings Card for an additional 10% off the Village price in participating boutiques.

 2 Style and fashion: Passeig de Gràcia

 Paris has the Champs Élysées, Rome has Via Condotti, and Barcelona has Passeig de Gràcia.
 The smartest street in town stretches from Plaça Catalunya to Diagonal and is lined by tall trees, Gaudí’s architectural masterpieces La Pedrera and Casa Batlló, and intricate cast iron lamp posts.

 It’s the must-have address for any luxury designer; you’ll find Prada, Chanel, Luis Vuitton, Gucci, Jimmy Choo, and Donna Karan, as well as top jewelers Bagués Joieria, Cartier and Tiffany & Co.

 3 High street vogue: Diagonal with Rambla Catalunya

 This stretch of Avinguda Diagonal and the top corner of the Eixample Dreta is packed with fashionable shops.
 Look out for Italian trends from Subdued, who opened their first store in Spain this January at Rambla Catalunya 118.

 The elegant Maisons du Monde, Diagonal 405; and BoConcept, Diagonal 468 offer innovative interior design ideas.